 - Islam supports tolerance: No doubt, Islam supports tolerance on a societal level.
 Muslims ought to peacefully coexist with any group that desires peaceful coexistence.

 - Provide a Firm Understanding of Your Own Beliefs: If your family practices, inform your child from an early stage as to not only the fundamental ideas and beliefs of your faith.

 - Aim Higher than Mere Tolerance: As virtuous as tolerance appears, though, it may hide an attitude of indifference.
 So we must press on to the even higher ground.

 - Learn to Live with Mystery: Love itself is a mysterious force that compels us to trust and not enforce it.
 There are some things that we can strongly believe provide deep assurance to us.
 There are also uncertainties best entrusted to God.

 رَحِمَ اللَّهُ رَجُلًا سَمْحًا إِذَا بَاعَ وَإِذَا اشْتَرَى وَإِذَا اقْتَضَى

 “May Allah have mercy on a man who is tolerant when selling, buying and seeking repayment.”
 (Sahih Bukhari 1970)

 “Tell those who believe to forgive those who do not look forward to the Days of God: It is for Him to recompense each people according to what they have earned.”
-(Al-Jathiya 45:14)
+(Surah Al-Jathiya 45:14)

 We should more concentrate on this virtue of tolerance so that we can live a peaceful and happy life.
 Muslims have been generally very tolerant people.
 We must emphasize this virtue among us and in the world today.
 Tolerance is needed in our communities.
 In this way, e can portray the real and very good image of our religion Islam.
-Every one of the human beings has a right to choose their religion and see the rights and wrongs himself.
+Every human being has a right to choose their religion and see the rights and wrongs themselves.